NicolasDorier/NBitcoin.Docs/README.md

 ![](images/UTXO-Construction2.png)

-Each time you play a transaction, it makes a modification to the UTXO set.
-(Read from bottom to the top)
+Each transactions is basically a modification to the UTXO set.
+By reading from the oldest transaction to the newest (from bottom to the top), you can see the reconstruction of the UTXO set.

 ![](images/UTXO-Construction3.png)